- Housing Options

 In 2020, THA closed on Phase 1 of the RAD Conversions for 769 units across six sites including Parkview Plaza, LaFortune Tower, East Central Village, and Pioneer Plaza to stabilize and fix the per unit operating subsidy provided to each site, preserving the affordability of the housing units.
 By converting to RAD, the sites secured a 20-year per unit subsidy contract with HUD for continuing operations.

-In 2022, THA plans to convert the balance of the portfolios – South Haven and Hewgley Tower to RAD through a recapitalization to extend the developments longevity in providing affordable housing to tenants.
+By 2024, THA plans to convert the balance of the portfolio – Mohawk Manor, Seminole Hills, South Haven and Hewgley Terrace to RAD through a recapitalization to extend the developments longevity in providing affordable housing to tenants.

 Going forward, THA will leverage the RAD program as part of strategy for acquisitions to expand the total number of affordable housing units in Tulsa.

 THA is committed to preserving and extending the life of an asset portfolio comprising of over 3,000 units across 17 sites tapping into mixed-source financing to leverage RAD, Low Income Housing Tax Credits, Freddie Mac or Fannie Mae Forward Commitments, HUD Loan Programs 223(f), 221(d)(4) from a long list of partners which are listed below:

 Two sites – Sandy Park (160 Units) and Apache Manor (158 Units) – raised over $47 million to complete substantial rehabs of the units and fix the per unit subside under the RAD – Project Based Voucher Housing Assistant Payments.

 A third site, Country Club Gardens (353 Units) is in the process of raising over $60 million to invest in extending the useful life of these while preserving affordability over the next 40 years.